aciucaru/rack-toys/README.md

 # poly-synth branch
 This branch is made in order to polish the abstract classes and interfaces design for a 'poly synth', which is basically a polyphonic synthesizer wich uses many internal mono synthesizers.

+The code corresponding to this branch is in the `src/audio/core/synth.ts` file and contains two main classes/interfaces:
+- **abstract class SynthVoice<N extends Note>**: this represents a single voice
+- **abstract class PolySynth<N extends Note, V extends SynthVoice<N>>**: this represents a polyphonic synthesizer that internally uses multiple **SynthVoice<N extends Note>** instances; it contains all the logic that implements the polyphonic behaviour

 These abstract classes and interfaces will then be used by all synthesizers in the this project.

 # React + TypeScript + Vite